Mawupé Valentin Vovor

-Mawupé Valentin Vovor (29 October 1923 – 2 January 1992), was a Togolese medical doctor, academic figure and Togolese politician.
+Mawupé Valentin Vovor (29 October 1923 – 2 January 1992) was a Togolese medical doctor, academic figure and politician.
 He was born in Kpalime (Kloto district, northwest of Lome – Plateaux Region) in 1923 and died in Paris in 1992.
 Vovor studied Biology and Medicine in Montpellier and Dijon (France).
 He served as professor of Medicine of the French universities (1965), and was the first sub-Saharan African member of the French Academy of Surgery (1973).
 Vovor created and contributed to the creation of number of schools of medicine across francophone sub-Saharan Africa.
 He taught Surgery and Gynecology in Benin, Cameroon, Congo, Central African Republic, Senegal and Togo.

+A fervent religious, Mawupe Valentin Vovor was a member of the Sovereign Military and Hospitaller Order of St. John of Jerusalem of Rhodes and Malta with whom he led the construction of a hospital in the East Mono region of central Togo.

 Vovor was married to Emilia Moreira and father of three daughters and two sons.
 Their children include Sika Bella Kaboré, who has served as the First Lady of Burkina Faso since 2015 as the wife of President Roch Marc Christian Kaboré.

 Education

 Mawupé Valentin Vovor attended elementary school in Kpalimé where he earned the Primary and Elementary Studies Certificate in 1938 before pursuing secondary studies in both Atakpamé (Togo) and Lomé the capital of Togo.
 Selected amongst the best students to attend the West African School of Medecine of Dakar (Ecole William Ponty - Section Medecine), he decided to join Marseille and then Montpellier in France for additional studies in order to be fully graduated as Medecine Doctor of the French Universities.
 While studying Medecine, he also applied to the School of Biological Sciences of Montpellier.
 He get graduated MSc. in Biological Sciences in 1954 and earned the grade of Medecine Doctor in 1956 with a specialisation in general and gynecological surgery in 1957.